Omachine/BattleGeese/README.md

 Project made by [José Ferreira](https://github.com/Berna-97).

 The Behaviour Tree was made out of the necessity of having dynamic and interesting enemies.
 Enemies are similar, so they re-use the same behaviours, making this a more pratical method than a state machine.
-It is made out of Nodes, that switch in the Tree through Sequences and Selectors, and each enemy has its own Tree.
+It is made out of Nodes, which are selected in the Tree through Sequences and Selectors, and each enemy has its own Tree.

 # :open_file_folder: Scripts
 ```